directus-labs/guest-authoring/ubuntu-deploy/index.md

 2. **Ubuntu Server (Version 20.04 or 22.04):** Access an Ubuntu server via SSH.
 Obtain one from cloud providers like Azure, DigitalOcean, Linode, or AWS.
 Configure SSH access from your local machine.

-3. **Domain Name:** Register a domain name and have access to its DNS settings.
-This is crucial for the domain to resolve to your Ubuntu server
+3. **Domain Name:** Register a custom domain name and have access to its DNS settings.
+This is crucial for the domain to resolve to your Ubuntu server.

 4. **Basic Command-Line Skills:** Basic familiarity with Linux command-line operations, including file uploads using `scp` and editing files with `vi`.